kalpana-da/hubspot-custom-modules/Lead Generation Form/README.md

 Select the HubSpot Form created earlier.

-The selected existing form will appear inside the custom module.
+The selected existing HubSpot Form will now appear inside the custom module.

 ---

-# 13. Configure Content
+# 12. Configure Content

 Open **Content** and configure: